 Secondly, ask yourself the question, “With what material am I building my life?”
 I don’t mean, of course, things like straw, wood or even brick (whatever the Three Little Pigs may think).

 The things I mean are a little bit more abstract.
 Are you building a life with the highly unstable materials so highly valued by the world?
 Are you in an obsessed pursuit for material success?
 Are you aiming for the topsy-turvy goal of the acclamation of others?
 Are the evasive prizes of position and influence your heart's desires and the reasons that you do all that you do?

 Nonetheless, you will have not lived in vain if you build your life on the foundation of Jesus Christ with the bricks and mortar of love, holiness, faith, service, hope and courage.
-On the contrary, “As you come to Him, the living Stone – rejected by men but chosen by God and precious to Him – you also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ.
-For in Scripture it says ‘See, I lay a stone in Zion, a chosen and precious cornerstone, and the one who trusts in Him will never be put to shame’” (1 Peter 2:4-6).
+On the contrary, “As you come to him, a living stone rejected by men but in the sight of God chosen and precious, you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.
+For it stands in Scripture: ‘Behold, I am laying in Zion a stone, a cornerstone chosen and precious, and whoever believes in Him will not be put to shame’” (1 Peter 2:4-6 ESV).

-If I were to attempt to sum up the gist of what God can do with your life, I might borrow the theme from “Bob the Builder”, one of our children’s favorite television shows.
-“God the Builder: Can He build it?
+If I were to attempt to sum up the gist of what God can do with your life, I might borrow the theme from “Bob the Builder”, one of our children’s favorite television shows when they were little: “God the Builder: Can He build it?
 Yes, He can!”

 Copyright © Thom Mollohan.